Detecting-Simulated-Real-ECG-Signals/DataManagement/README.md

 ## Build package

-This package is not published yet.
+This package is not yet available via a pip repository server.
 Therefor you have to clone this repository and build it yourself.

 To build the repository you can use the pip package 'build'
 ```console